 At UD, lecturer Amy Krug and her English composition students set out to change that.
-In the fall of 2023, they curated a list of novels and nonfiction resources about the genre and worked with the University Libraries to build a circulating collection.
+In the fall of 2023, they collaborated with University Libraries Director of Collections Strategies & Services Tina Beis to curate a list of novels and nonfiction resources about the genre and build a circulating collection.
 Browse them here and use the links provided to view them in the library catalog.

 Crusie, Jenny.
 “Defeating the Critics: What We Can Do About the Anti-Romance Bias.”
 JennyCrusie.com.
 Accessed May 15, 2023.

 Curcic, Dimitrije.
 “Romance Novel Sales Statistics.”
 Wordsrated.com.
 October 9, 2022.
 Accessed May 10, 2023.